 Pam Didner: On the local level, right?

 Jeff Coyle: Right.
 I cover 8%, but now Heliograph lets us solve all of it.
 That’s solving a business problem.
 You’ve got platforms out there that can do data-driven template content.
 It’s not this right.
 But GPT3 isn’t doing either.
 It’s not producing content that is meeting specifications.
 It’s not producing content that is connecting with your goals as a content marketer.
-A template might even do a better job than that, but you’re not hitting targets for tone.
+The template might even do a better job than that, but you’re not hitting targets for tone.
 It’s not training it, training on your content either.
 So Market Muse First Draft’s value is we can train it on your blog.
-It can write like Pam.
+It can be like Pam.

 Pam Didner: Yeah, understood.